 The best things to see and do in Rome?
 When in Rome, if you have the budget to spring for the 82€ Rome Tourist Card do see the classics including The Colosseum, The Roman Forum, The Palatine Hill, The Pantheon, The Vatican Museum, and St. Peter’s Basilica.
 For more frugal travelers see our list of free things to do in Rome below including Villa Borghese, Pincio Promenade, and Piazza del Popolo.
 Plus get tips on when to visit the Trevi Fountain and the Spanish Steps to avoid the crowds and where to walk to get a free look inside The Colosseum and Roman Forum.
+Click the map below to be taken to an interactive google map.
 Back to top.

 Getting Around Rome

 While many Romans have Vespa, scooters, and tiny cars tourists should be leary of renting a car to get around Rome.
 The traffic is terrible in Rome and parking is unorthodox, to say the least.
 While I too had dreams of zipping around Rome on a Vespa like Audrey Hepburn, budget travelers should consider public transit including the train and the Metro as the most cost-effective way to get around in Rome.

 Airport to Rome City Center: Skip the Taxi, Rome’s traffic is notorious and you’ll spend at least 48€ and double your commute time.
 Getting from FCO airport to Roma Termini train station in the heart of downtown Rome is much faster and cheaper.
 Express Trains depart frequently, take 32 minutes, and only cost 14€ per person.
 Trenitalia Tickets & Information